daconjam/Recommender-System-Datasets/README.md

   - [Flixster](http://socialcomputing.asu.edu/datasets/Flixster): Flixster is a social movie site allowing users to share movie ratings, discover new movies and meet others with similar movie taste.
   - [IMDB](http://komarix.org/ac/ds/): This is a link dataset built with permission from the Internet Movie Data (IMDB).

+### Trust
+  - [CiaoDVD & Epinions](https://www.cse.msu.edu/~tangjili/datasetcode/truststudy.htm): The CiaoDVD is a dataset crawled from the entire category of DVDs, and the Epinions dataset for each user, in their profile, it contains their ratings and trust relations.
+For each rating, the product name and its category, the rating score, the time point when the rating is created, and the helpfulness of this rating.

 ### Anime
   - [Anime Recommendations Database](https://www.kaggle.com/CooperUnion/anime-recommendations-database): This data set contains information on user preference data from 73,516 users on 12,294 anime.
 Each user is able to add anime to their completed list and give it a rating and this data set is a compilation of those ratings.